What to Include in an Expert Rebuttal Report

 When a rebuttal report does double duty in this way, it not only exposes weaknesses in the opposing expert’s conclusions but also reaffirms the strength of the conclusions reached by the rebuttal’s writer in their own expert witness report.

-Start by reading the report to familiarize yourself with its layout, contents, and conclusions.
+Any strong rebuttal thoroughly understands the arguments, methods, and conclusions presented by the opposing party.
+Start by reading the report to get familiar with its layout, contents, and conclusions.
 Then, reread it, focusing on areas of weakness within the methods, analysis, and conclusions.
 Many expert witnesses perform this step with a pen or highlighter handy so that they can make notes for themselves.

 Once a clear understanding of the opposing expert’s assumptions, methods, analysis, and conclusions has been established, it may help to attempt to recreate the opposing expert’s analysis.
 Such a recreation can reveal specific flaws in the expert’s approach.
 It can also reveal how that flawed approach led to flawed conclusions.